 - 3. Add wet to dry, blend with old-fashioned egg beater or electric mix.

 - 4. For a thin crepe, use 1/4 cup batter.
 For a thicker crepe, a bit more-like 1/3.

 - 5. Pour in crepe pan

 At the class, I used a full-size crepe pan.
 It’s about 9″ round.
 This was perfect for cutting the crepes in half, as noted above.
-I thought that was fine for a dinner, but for a party, the crepes and serving sizes needed to be smaller.
-So for a baby shower I was giving, I used my small omelette pan as well as the crepe pan, (any non-stick pan works fine) and made crepes about 3-4″ in diameter.
+The size was fine for a dinner, but for a party, the crepes and serving sizes needed to be smaller.
+For a baby shower I gave, I used my small omelet pan, (any non-stick pan works fine) and made crepes about 3-4″ in diameter.

-One last note of notes.
-With or without a non-stick pan, melted butter is a far superior substance than Pam, or even the expensive non-stick products.
+One last note.
+With or without a non-stick pan, melted butter is a far superior substance than even the most expensive non-stick products.
 Better taste aside, the butter simply works the best.
-My trick is to melt some butter in a small bowl, place on a plate my the stove along with a tablespoon and a paper towel.
-After putting a tbs of butter on the surface of the pan, I spread with the papertowel, thoroughly coating the bottom and all sides of the pan.
+My trick is to melt one stick of butter in a small bowl, place on a plate my the stove along with a tablespoon and a paper towel.
+After putting a TBS of butter on the surface of the pan, I spread with a paperto wel, thoroughly coating the bottom and all sides of the pan.
 THEN pour in the batter, swirl around the bottom and sides of the pan.

 Unlike breakfast crepes, you don’t want the edges to turn brown before turning.
 Keep an eye on the crepe.
 It takes only a minute or two so on med-to-low heat on each side.
 The goal is to have the crepe cooked, but not brown.

 When you are done, slide the crepe on to a dinner plate to cool.
 It will burn your fingers if you attempt to put the cold filling directly in the hot crepe.
 It will also change the flavors slightly.
 Of course, you can eat this app warm or cold, and it’s divine either way.
 Enjoy!